 A consideration of equal employment opportunity law must also include state equal opportunity law, which is often more stringent, and offers the employee more protection than federal law.
 As noted above, the categories protected under federal statutes include race, color, religion, gender, age, national origin, disability and veteran status.
 As an example of a local law, the D.C.
 Human Rights Law, in addition to covering the just listed federal categories, prohibits employers from discharging, failing or refusing to hire, or otherwise discriminating against any individual with respect to employment because of the person’s marital status, personal appearance, sexual orientation, family responsibilities, matriculation or political affiliation.
 (D.C.
 Code Ann. §2-1402.11)

-Link are provided below for of the some of the major federal non-discrimination laws:
+Links are provided below for some of the major federal non-discrimination laws: